Axon-Shield/blog.github.io/_posts/2025-03-25-beyond-the-dashboard-why-your-soc-needs-a-human-centered-command-center.md

 ### Information Architecture
 #### Single Pane of Glass (Done Right)
-- **Contextual integration**: All relevant information in a single, coherent interface
+- **Contextual integration**: All relevant information in a single
+  - coherent interface
 - **Progressive disclosure**: Showing summary information with ability to drill down
 - **Workflow-based organization**: Information organized around analyst workflows
 - **Customizable views**: Analysts can configure displays for their specific roles